peisistratus/Path/content/Path/2 Bedrock/Bedrock.md

 Unfortunately for us, reality is too rich.
 The brain is bombarded by millions of sensory impulses, but consciousness can process only seven or eight concurrently.
 These impulses need to be condensed, ordered, and interpreted often under the immense time pressure of daily life which causes errors, misses, shortcuts, and makes distortions unavoidable.
 Too much information or too little processing tips us towards chaos.
 Too little information or too much processing tips us towards order.

 A seminal example of this bombardment is “sustained inattentional blindness” also known as the ‘invisible gorilla problem’ where when an individual fails to perceive an unexpected stimulus in plain sight, purely as a result of a lack of attention rather than any vision defects or deficits.
 This experiment had subjects watch a short video of two groups of people (wearing black and white T-shirts) passing a basketball around.
-The subjects are told either to count the passes made by one of the teams.
+The subjects are told to count the passes made by one of the teams.
 While the teams are passing the ball around another person wearing a full gorilla suit walks through them.
 In most groups, as many as 50% of people missed the gorilla suit.
-Think of all the equivalents in your life, going about your hectic or lazy day and metaphorically missing the person in the gorilla suit because focused on counting the "passes".
+Think of all the equivalents in your life, going about your hectic or lazy day and metaphorically missing the person in the gorilla suit because you're focused on counting the "passes".

 >Put another way: _We see things not as they are, but as we are ourselves.
 Every man has his own special dream that he thinks is the reality. - Immanuel Kant_ #quotes